Dirty Picture: Music video

 The music video for "Dirty Picture" was directed by Alex Herron and it premiered online on 24 May 2010.
 Recording of the video was done in both Los Angeles and in London.
-Cruz explain the video's simplistic theme and recording saying, "It was shot in this really cool basement in LA.
+Cruz explained the video's simplistic theme and recording saying, "It was shot in this really cool basement in LA.
 We wanted it to look like a party scene, but not in a typical club, and it was really good fun.
 Kesha's shots were recorded in London because our schedules were all over the place, and then I shot the rest in LA."

 The video opens with Cruz driving a car speeding through the desert.
 It then cuts to a new scene where Cruz is at a house party where everyone is drinking and sending dirty text messages.
 Throughout the scenes Cruz is seen taking pictures with different women and singing karaoke.
 Kesha's vocals cut in and she is seen standing in a bathroom stall standing on top of a toilet "asking that her man do the same [and send a dirty picture]."
 Once again the video then cuts to scenes of Cruz standing next to his car in the desert singing his verses.
 The video then cuts back to the party where all of the party goers are seen "sexting, kissing, touching and bumping and grinding as the flashes flash."
 Kesha's vocals once again cut in and this time she is seen laying on top of the bathroom sink singing her verses.
 The video ends with Cruz and Kesha standing next to each other telling their loved ones to "click, click, snap" that dirty picture their way.

-Kesha version
+Dirty Picture, Pt.
+2

-Kesha re-recorded "Dirty Picture" for her debut studio album, Animal.
-The song was selective in its release only being sold as an album bonus track in United Kingdom and Ireland, and was dubbed "Kesha edit" or "Dirty Picture, Pt.
-2".
-The song is similar to the original recording of the song with the only noticeable change being that Kesha now sings the song's first verse.
-While being interviewed by Digital Spy Cruz explained how the cover initially came about and his view on the cover, "she asked me if she could do a version of the song where she sang the first verse and I thought that was a really cool idea.
+A second version of the song, featuring Kesha singing the first verse was included on some editions of her debut album Animal (2010).
+On the UK digital release of Animal this version of the song is dubbed "Kesha edit".
+While being interviewed by Digital Spy, Cruz said that Kesha wanted to record an alternative version of the song, "she asked me if she could do a version of the song where she sang the first verse and I thought that was a really cool idea.
 I really like both versions, and it's good that there are these two different versions out there, because fans of me get more of me on mine and [Kesha] fans get more of her on hers."
+At the time of the duo recording "Dirty Picture", Kesha was an unknown artist, having not previously released any music at that time.